OP-TED/eForms-SDK/README.md

 # Versioning

 Provisional releases of the eForms schema and documentation that were provided during 2020 via SIMAP had a different versioning scheme and are being replaced with this SDK that combines them into one bundle with one version number.
-The current version of the SDK is 0.1.1.
-Our basic versioning rules are:
-- the major version number changes only if the new schema or schematron files break backward-compatibility
-- the minor version number changes whenever the schema or schematron files are updated, but maintain backward-compatibility
-- the revision number changes whenever the documentation or sample files are updated